 If you've chosen the shade you want and a good dye to use to achieve it, the last step of course is to apply the dye to finally get pastel hair.
-By this point you've already done most of the hard work and the actual application is comparatively easy.
+By this point, you've already done most of the hard work and the actual application is comparatively easy.

 You'll need the same tools to start, consisting of a tinting bowl, brush, comb, and gloves.
-There are some differences in application depending on what kind of dye you prefer to use however.
+There are some differences in application depending on what kind of dye you prefer to use, however.

-If you've chosen to use a semi-permanent pastel dye, or create your own by mixing/diluting other dyes, this is very easy to apply.
+If you've chosen to use a semi-permanent pastel dye or create your own by mixing/diluting other dyes, this is very easy to apply.
 Because these dyes cause no damage to the hair at all and don't have a true processing time, a potentially uneven application will usually still result in a perfect result as long as you cover all the hair eventually and then leave it long enough to equalize.

-You can apply this type of dye in whatever way is easiest to you and the only way you can really mess it up is by missing spots outright and not bothering to spread it through by massage after.
+You can apply this type of dye in whatever way is easiest for you and the only way you can really mess it up is by missing spots outright and not bothering to spread it through by massage after.
 It's literally that easy to use.

 Apply the dye, massage it through your hair evenly, and leave it to sit for at least 20 minutes, although longer is better.
 You can then rinse it out and enjoy your new pastel hair.